Morgan Wallen Banned From Billboard Music Awards After Receiving 6 Nominations

 Unlike other award shows, Billboard Music Awards nominees are not chosen by a voting committee or membership organization.
 Instead, as noted in the press release, finalists are determined by their Billboard Charts performance from March 21, 2020 to April 3, 2021, as well as by key fan interactions, including album and digital song sales, streaming, radio airplay and social engagement.
 These metrics are tracked by Billboard and its data partners, including MRC Data.
 The winners will be announced at the award show in Los Angeles on May 23.

 This isn't the first time Wallen has been banned from an award show.
-On February 3, the Academy of Country Music announced it had halted the singer's potential involvement and eligibility in its 56th annual award show, noting, "The Academy does not condone or support intolerance or behavior that doesn't align with our commitment and dedication to diversity and inclusion."
+On February 3, the Academy of Country Music announced it had halted the singer's potential involvement and eligibility in its 56th annual award show.

+"The Academy does not condone or support intolerance or behavior that doesn't align with our commitment and dedication to diversity and inclusion," the Academy said.

 According to a video shared by TMZ on Feb.
-2, the day before the ACM Awards announcement, Wallen was recorded saying the N-word in January.
+2, the day before the ACM Awards announcement, Wallen was recorded using a racial slur in January.
 After the clip spread online, the musician issued an apology.

 "I'm embarrassed and sorry," he told E!
 News in a statement.
 "I used an unacceptable and inappropriate racial slur that I wish I could take back.
 There are no excuses to use this type of language, ever.
 I want to sincerely apologize for using the word.
 I promise to do better."